randombk/chatterbox-vllm/README.md

 # Changelog

+## `0.1.3`
+* Added ability to tweak S3Gen diffusion steps, and default it to 5 (originally 10).
+This improves performance with nearly indistinguishable quality loss.

 ## `0.1.2`
 * Update to `vllm 0.10.0`
 * Fixed error where batched requests sometimes get truncated, or otherwise jumbled.